A Breath of Song

 “A Breath of Song” is a new podcast that grew out of my personal experience in singing as a wellness practice.
 Singing is proven to improve health in many ways.
 We plant words in our brains through songs, and these messages can support us as we flex and grow.
 Singing mindfully can move us into a state of flow, which is rejuvenating.
 It’s all the benefits of meditation without sitting still and being quiet.
 I believe being in tune with our own voices will uncover wellness in ourselves, each other, and our world.

-I hope you’ll join me -- use the contact page to sign up so I can let you know when the next episode is released, or to nominate a song or songwriter.
+I hope you’ll join me -- use the subscribe box at the very bottom of this page to sign up so I can let you know when the next episode is released, or to nominate a song or songwriter.
 I treat your email address with great respect -- I'll never share it without your express permission, and I won't send you anything I wouldn't want to see in my own inbox.

-Periodically, I’ll have guest songleaders, sharing songs they’ve written.
-Those podcasts will be longer, and feature an interview with the songwriter....
-I am seriously excited about these conversations, and I've been collecting intriguing questions.
+Every fifth week, I’ll have guest songleaders, sharing songs they’ve written.
+Those podcasts will be longer and feature an extended conversation with the songwriter....
+I am seriously excited about getting to know these people better, and I've been collecting intriguing questions.

 Here on the website, you can find information about singing as a wellness practice, see show notes with links, listen to more episodes, make song or artist suggestions, tell me what’s on your mind, and leave something in the tip jar which makes the podcast possible.